monsieurfuchs/deepcoder/README.md

 from transformers import AutoTokenizer, AutoModelForCausalLM import torch
 ```
 Now let us define the model we want to use.
-For a first try, let's take the Phi-3-mini model with 3 Billion parameters which is pretty small and cpu-friendly.
+For a first try, let's take the Quen2 instruct model with only 500 Million parameters which is pretty small and cpu-friendly.
 We identify the model by a 'checkpoint' string.
 The transformer package will then download the model for us.
 You can explore a huge variety of models and their checkpoints on huggingface.com.
-For example you can find the quen2 model for text-to-code generation here: https://huggingface.co/microsoft/Phi-3-mini-128k-instruct
+For example you can find the quen2 model for text-to-code generation here: https://huggingface.co/Qwen/Qwen2-0.5B-Instruct
 ```
-model_checkpoint = "microsoft/Phi-3-mini-128k-instruct"
+model_checkpoint = "Qwen/Qwen2-0.5B-Instruct"
 ```
 Initialize the tokenizer.
 The parameter trust_remote_code allows python to automatically download necessary stuff in the background.
 Having the transformers library download tokenizers, models and other code in the background is the usual way to work with that library.
 Once everything is downloaded and present on the system, the models etc. are persisted on the local machine and quickly loaded from there.
 The library functions first check if the models are available on the local machine otherwise they are downloaded from remote locations.
 ```